 An alternate suggestion is that inflation was powered by a process that is sometimes called “symmetry breaking.”
-There are four recognized fundamental forces of nature: gravitational force, the electromagnetic force, and the weak and 9s.
+There are four recognized fundamental forces of nature: gravitational force, the electromagnetic force, and the weak and strong nuclear forces.
 All observed forces could be described as manifestations of one of these fundamental forces.
 The history of physics is one of gradual unification of various, apparently disparate, forces.
 For instance, during the early and middle parts of the 19th century, a series of experimental results suggested that electrical and magnetic phenomena were related.
 A set of four equations formulated by James Clerk Maxwell unified electricity and magnetism into a single theory of electromagnetism.
 During the 1970s a theory that united electromagnetic forces with the weak nuclear force was established.
 In fact, Steven Weinberg, whose very famous popular-level book on the big bang, The First Three Minutes, shared the 1978 Nobel Prize in physics for his contribution in this unification.
 While the electromagnetic and weak nuclear forces have different manifestations today, the unification of these two forces into a single theory means that they would have been a single phenomenon at the much higher temperatures present in an early big-bang universe.
 With this unification we can say that there are now three fundamental forces of nature.

 Most physicists believe that all the forces of nature can be combined into a single theory.
 Work is progressing on a theory that will unify all of the fundamental forces, save gravity.
 Gravity is believed to be hard to unify with the others, because gravity is so much weaker than the other forces.
 If and when such a theory is found, it will be called a grand unified theory (GUT).
 Physicists hope that one day gravity can be combined with a GUT to produce a theory of everything (TOE).
 Much research is dedicated to finding a GUT, and there are several different approaches to the search.
 Almost all involved agree that the unification of forces would only happen at very high energies and temperatures.
 This is why attempts at developing a GUT require the use of huge particle accelerators—bigger accelerators produce higher energies.
 Cosmologists think that the temperature of the very early universe would have been high enough for all of the forces of nature to be unified.
 This unity of forces represents a sort of symmetry.
 As the universe expanded and cooled, the forces would have separated out one by one.
 Being the weakest by far, gravity would have separated first and then been followed by the others.
 Each separation would have been a departure from the initially simpler state, introducing a form of asymmetry in the forces of nature.
 Therefore the separation of each force from the single initial force is called symmetry breaking.